-The RDA Board of Directors has set aside approximately \$2.7 million for through the HDLP for projects located within High Opportunity Areas.
+The RDA Board of Directors has set aside approximately \$13.76 million for the HDLP.
 Funding is allocated through a transparent public process to be administered by the RDA, for which any developer/community group may apply with a project that meets affordable housing goals.